tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   large value (75) for the *Relaxed Max Non-Ortho* option applied in the layer addition phase.

-The following Layer Addition Options are visible only if *Do Layer Addition Phase* option is enabled.
+The following Layer Addition Global Options are visible only if *Do Layer Addition Phase* option is enabled.

 .. warning::